Personal Accident Insurance Spain

 Generali Accidentes Personales vs Mapfre Accidentes and DKV Accidentes

-How Generali's personal accident product compares against Mapfre and DKV — three of the most established Spanish accident insurers.
+Here is how Generali's personal accident product compares against Mapfre and DKV.
+These are three of the most established Spanish accident insurers.
 All offer DGS-registered policies under Articles 100–104 of Ley 50/1980.

 Feature Generali Accidentes Mapfre Accidentes DKV Accidentes